Sigmund Freud bibliography: The Standard Edition

 The Standard Edition of the Complete Psychological Works of Sigmund Freud.
 Translated from the German under the general editorship of James Strachey, in collaboration with Anna Freud, assisted by Alix Strachey, Alan Tyson, and Angela Richards.
 24 volumes, London: Hogarth Press and the Institute of Psycho-Analysis, 1953–1974.

 The Revised Standard Edition of the Complete Psychological Works of Sigmund Freud

-In 2024 The Revised Standard Edition of the Complete Psychological Works of Sigmund Freud was announced for publication in June of that same year.
+The Revised Standard Edition of the Complete Psychological Works of Sigmund Freud, edited by Mark Solms, was published in 2024.
+It was reviewed by Peter L. Rudnytsky.